Ynysybwl

-Cwm Clydach is flanked by the Rhondda and Cynon Valleys.
 The market town of Pontypridd lies to the south at the meeting point of the three valleys; and to the north lies the large Llanwynno forestry.
 Before the local government reforms of 1996 Ynysybwl was in the Cynon Valley district of Morgannwg Ganol, and the area is historically a part of Glamorgan (Morgannwg).

-Name

-There is uncertainty over the meaning of the name of the village.

-Ynys means 'island' or 'river meadow' in Welsh and probably refers to such a meadow on the banks of the Clydach stream.
-The 'bŵl' element is more difficult.
-Some theories include 'bowl/ball' [see 'bŵl' GPC] possibly a reference to the shape of the river-meadow or to a handball game played locally).

-Locally, the village is often referred to as just "Bwl" or "The Bwl".
+Etymology

+Ynys is a placename element often translated as "island" or "river meadow", in the south Wales Valleys the word commonly refers to meadows on the banks of rivers, and Ynysybwl likely refers to one such meadow on the Clydach.
+However the meaning of the second element is much less certain.

+The modern spelling of Ynysybwl suggests that the second element may be "bŵl" (meaning a bowl or bowl-shaped) in reference to the shape of the river-meadow or the valley itself.
+In the nineteenth century, Ynysybwl was noted as a place for fairs and sports, especially ballgames such as Welsh handball.
+Thomas Morgan stated that he believed that Ynysybwl was a corruption of "Ynys-y-bêl" (the meadow of the ball) in reference to its long history as a meeting place for ballgames.
+A third derivation is that this element is "pŵll" the Welsh word for a pit.
+This is also noted by Morgan, who also suggests that the element may be "pwl", which means unprofitable.

 Early history

 Ynysybwl is located in the centre of the Llanwynno parish, at the point where the stream known as Y Ffrwd flows into the Nant Clydach.
 Then a collection of small local farms and meadows in a quiet and completely rural valley, at the 1841 census around 200 people lived in the village and surrounding farms.